washingtonstateuniversity/WSUWP-Build-Plugins-Public/woocommerce/readme.txt

 == Changelog ==

+= 3.2.3 - 2017-11-02 =
+* Fix - Fixed a conflict with some slider plugins due to sanitization of archive/term descriptions.
+* Fix - Fixed a flexslider bug when there is only 1 image on the product page (no gallery).
+* Fix - Prevent potential notices when someone extends product tabs wrongly.
+* Fix - Fixed display of shipping calculator under some conditions.
+* Fix - Fix discount calculation when customer is not within the base location and prices include tax.

+= 3.2.2 - 2017-10-31 =
+* Fix - Properly escape commas when exporting products to CSV.
+* Fix - Fixed email template padding in Outlook.
+* Fix - Flexslider support for RTL languages and fixes for zoom target in Chrome.
+* Fix - Correctly sync prices for grouped products.
+* Fix - Filter and remove invalid tax classes names.
+* Fix - Stop showing "major" update notification for minor or patch releases.
+* Fix - Allow scroll bar in untested plugins list on the bulk plugin updates screen.
+* Fix - Fixed meta data cloning when duplicating products.
+* Fix - Clean "Filter Products by Attribute" widget cache when updating attributes.
+* Fix - Fixed warning messages when reseting passwords with an invalid key.
+* Fix - Cart totals: Don't add shipping costs unless show_shipping is true.
+* Fix - Cart totals: Calculate shipping after discounts so discount amounts are available.
+* Fix - Cart totals: Fixed issue where VAT exempt users where still being charged VAT on the totals.
+* Fix - Cart totals: Fixed the coupons user limit and calculations.
+* Fix - Fixed "relevance" default sorting in search results.
+* Fix - Use item tax class rather than product tax class when recalculating order totals.
+* Tweak - Allow shortcodes and relative URLs for downloads in product CSV importer.
+* Tweak - Save unsaved items first while deleting order items.
+* Tweak - Only change `nocacheheaders` when on a cart/checkout page.
+* Tweak - Setup locale before generating settings placeholders in email templates.
+* Tweak - On checkout, improved the field locale logic to work without clearing default values.
+* Tweak - Change title of customer invoice email for clarity.
+* Tweak - Use custom event instead of blur to trigger validation.
+* Tweak - Various selectWoo usibility improvements and better support for keyboard controls on AJAX multiselect elements.
+* Tweak - Various setup Wizard improvements.
+* Dev - Fixed orders date query when querying by meta data.
+* Dev - In the CSV exporter, added a filter to process meta values before export.

 = 3.2.1 - 2017-10-13 =
 * Fix - Made grouped products display in the saved order, vs the menu order.
 * Fix - Made variations with 'same as parent' tax class calculate taxes correctly.